Is there a relationship between AGN and star formation in IR-bright AGNs?: ANALYSIS

-Utilizing the X-ray data, we developed a 3-step method to decompose the AGN and star formation contributions in the FIR regime.
-Step 1 is to estimate the AGN contributed IR luminosity from the X-ray luminosity.
+Utilizing the X-ray data, we develop a 3-step method to decompose the AGN and star formation contributions in the FIR regime.
+Step 1 is to estimate the AGN contribution to the IR luminosity from the X-ray.
 This correlation is based on the assumption that the X-ray, especially in the hard band, and mid-IR are both dominated by AGN emission.
-Here we chose 6\,\micron\ to enable extrapolation into the far-IR regime because AGN SEDs may vary significantly longwards of the rest frame 10\,\micron\ for different AGN populations.
+Here we choose 6\,\micron\ to enable extrapolation into the far-IR regime because AGN SEDs may vary significantly longwards of the rest-frame 10\,\micron\ for different AGN populations.
 For instance, in \citet{dai12} a variation on the order of 1.5 dex was found between the 250\,\micron\ IR-detected and IR-undetected AGNs.
-Several published relations exist regarding the X-ray to 6 \micron\ correlations for AGNs with ${\rm L_X}$ in the range of $10^{41-46}\,\ergs$, for both obscured and unobscured populations \citep[e.g.][]{lutz04, gandhi09, fiore09, lanzuisi09, mateos15, stern15}.
-In this work we adopted the recent results from \citet[]{stern15}:
+Several published relations exist regarding the X-ray to 6 \micron\ correlations for AGNs with ${\rm L_X}$ in the range of $10^{41-46}\,\ergs$, for both obscured and unobscured populations \citep[e.g.][]{lutz04, gandhi09, fiore09, lanzuisi09, mateos15, stern15, chen17}.
+In this work we adopt the results from \citet[]{stern15}: